PrinciplesDotDev/principles/invisible-visible.md

 ## How

-- Use Principles combined with Principle-Driven Development to illuminate the technology organization from the source code to the leadership level.
+- Use Principles combin'ed with Principle-Driven Development to illuminate the technology organization from the source code to the leadership level.
 - Ask questions that seek to understand and illuminate.

 ## Content